Church website hosting: what to look for when choosing a provider?

 - The first time you log in, WordPress will be installed automatically.

 - All plans include free domain and SSL certificates.
 Even better, both are set up automatically.

 Additionally, if you’re looking to build a website quickly, but an unimaginable amount of WordPress templates overwhelm you, Bluehost has a native website builder.
 All you’ll have to do is answer a few questions and give a few preferences.
 Once done, it’ll create a unique design and layout.
 You’ll be able to customize it a little and add your content too.

 Bluehost offers 3 shared hosting plans priced from $2.95/month up to $13.95/month.

 All plans include such things as an SSL certificate, free domain, and unmetered bandwidth.

-Even though the Basic plan offers no extra features, at $3.95/month, it provides enough resources for a big church website.
+Even though the Basic plan offers no extra features, $2.95/month, it provides enough resources for a big church website.
 Especially considering that 50GB of storage should be more than enough even if you have a lot of photos to display.

 However, if you think you might need more than one website in the future, or 50BG SSD seems too small, you might consider the Plus plan.
 Any other plan is just too pricey for what it offers.